 Our unfinished basement had this 4 x 8 feet nook, and all I could picture there was a little kitchen area.
 It would have been super easy to relay water supply to that area, but to install drainage would have been a massive expense that we didn’t budget for.
-Did that stop me?
-No way, Jose!
-I made it a dry bar.
+The alternative?
+A dry bar!

 The paint color is such a beautiful flat black, and I didn’t want to spoil it with a sealing topcoat.
 Only time will tell how well it holds up, but so far, so good.

 Installing the cabinets was really easy.
 I cut a 4-inch strip of MDF that I placed between the wall and the first cabinet.
 I’m no millwork expert, I merely copied my kitchen cabinet installation, but it does make for a more polished look.
 After clamping the two cabinets together, I screwed them together from the inside.
 I used a stud-finder to determine the exact position of the studs behind the drywall and secured the cabinets to the wall.

 Because I decided to buy pre-assembled cabinets, the sizes best for this space were limited to 30-inch 0r 36-inch wide, each.
 Two 36-inch cabinets wouldn’t leave enough room for a mini-fridge.
 I got two 30-inch cabinets, leaving an opening a bit too big for the mini-fridge.
 We used some leftover MDF to build a 7-inch box of the same height and depth as the cabinets to put on the mini-fridge’s opposite side.
 It filled the gap up and also served as a support for the countertop.
 It’s an open box only big enough to store a serving tray but useful nonetheless.

 I installed the drawer pulls, and door handles using a template made for this purpose.
 It made it super easy to know where to drill the screw holes without messing it up.